servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

 }
 ```

-One thing is clear now: this is code that adds a magic ingredient
+One thing is clear now: this is the code that adds a magic ingredient
 to a pretty usual dish to give it superpowers.
 Sorry, can't resist
 to depict it in symbols: 🧝=🥣+🦄